 This problem of practice study consists of four chapters.
-The components of Chapter 1 include the following: an introduction, purpose of the problem of practice study, research question, significance of the study, definition of terms, limitations, assumptions, and an overview of the study.
+The components of Chapter 1 include the following: an introduction, purpose of the problem of practice study, research questions, significance of the study, definition of terms, limitations, assumptions, and an overview of the study.

-Steps were taken to attempt to maintain credibility and dependability in this research study.
-The group of candidates surveyed demonstrated an identified set of characteristics that met the criteria of the intended group to be studied making them purposive.
-Convenience was another criterion utilized when choosing who participated in the research for this study.
-Intent was to present research for interested parties to be able to extrapolate and transfer the research findings and the conclusions presented.
-Participants for the study varied to include school administration, teachers, support staff, district administration, students, and parents.
+Steps will be taken to attempt to maintain credibility and dependability in this research study.
+The group of candidates surveyed will have to demonstrate an identified set of characteristics that meet the criteria of the intended group to be studied making them purposive.
+Availability will be another criterion utilized when choosing who will participate in the research for this study.
+Intent will be to present research for interested parties to be able to extrapolate and transfer the research findings and the conclusions presented.
+Participants for the study will vary to include school administration, teachers, support staff, district administration, students, and parents/guardians.

 The review of literature is detailed in Chapter 2.
 Research methods and procedures for data analysis are detailed in Chapter 3.
-The findings of the problem of practice study are explained via graphs, charts, tables, and discussion in Chapter 4, along with the program evaluation, providing implications for the problem of practice study, as well as recommendations for future research.
+The findings of the problem of practice study is explained via graphs, charts, tables, data analysis, and discussion in Chapter 4, along with the case study, providing implications for the problem of practice study, as well as recommendations for future research.